jensimmons/cssremedy/README.md

 You, however, don't have to stay in the past.
 You can override the UA styles with more modern ideas of how CSS should work by default.
 Introducing CSS Remedy.

+### “‘Because that’s what Mosaic did’ is exactly the kind of reasoning CSS Remedy is trying to leave behind.” — Eric Meyer

 ## Guiding Ideas

-#### “Because that’s what Mosaic did” is exactly the kind of reasoning CSS Remedy is trying to leave behind. — Eric Meyer

 CSS Remedy...
 * Sets CSS properties or values to what they would be if the CSSWG were creating the CSS today, from scratch, and didn't have to worry about backwards compatibility.